Museum & Gardens

 Summer Camp.
 Small Classes.
 Super Fun.

-The beloved Tulsa summer tradition returns Summer 2025!
-Camp Philbrook offers a unique opportunity for children ages 3-14 to work with local artists and outdoor educators to make art and explore nature.
+Camp Philbrook will return in Summer 2026!
+Camp Philbrook offers a unique opportunity for children ages 5-14 to work with local artists and outdoor educators to make art and explore nature.
 Give the children in your life an unforgettable summer experience exploring ideas, getting messy in the studio and gardens, making art, and having a ton of FUN.

 Camp Philbrook Schedule